 Michael Arditti, The Celibate.
 The AIDS crisis and the narrator’s own personal crisis meet head-on.
-Warning for some gory Ripperology and [spoiler: highlight to read] child sexual assault, connected with gay identity in a way that I found quite distasteful.
-But ultimately affirms the holiness of queer sexuality.
+Warning for some gory Ripperology and [see spoilers in footnotes]*

 Michael Arditti, Easter.
 Set in a London parish over the course of one Holy Week, with multiple storylines playing out across the congregation, seen from multiple perspectives.

 Jaye Robin Brown, Georgia Peaches and Other Forbidden Fruit.
 US young adult.
 The narrator is the daughter of a radio minister, is herself a committed Christian, and is an out lesbian.
 None of which is a problem in Atlanta, but when her father remarries and the reconfigured family moves to a more conservative part of Georgia, she agrees to go back in the closet, just for the time being.
 Things only get more complicated when she falls for one of the girls at her new church.

 Paula Boock: Dare, Truth or Promise.
 New Zealand teen fiction of the ‘challenges of high school’ type.
 One of the main characters is Roman Catholic, and there’s a lovely scene with her priest, which meant a lot to me back in the day.